How do we arrange to get married?

 Before you can marry in England or Wales, you must give notice of your intention to marry to the Superintendent Registrar of the district in which you live or, if you intend to marry in a Church of England or Church in Wales you should have banns read by the vicar.
 You cannot give notice of your intention to marry to a Superintendent Registrar more than 12 months before your wedding, and usually banns are read within 3 months of a wedding at a church.
 You will be charged a fee for entering your notice which is currently £35.00 per person.
 In order to arrange an appointment to give notice of marriage, please phone the Register Office on 01639 760020 or 01639 760021.

-However, to arrange a provision booking, sometimes up to 2 years in advance of the date, you should contact the office of your choice, but you MUST still comply with the legal requirements to give notice in the district or districts where you both live.
+However, to arrange a provisional booking, sometimes up to 2 years in advance of the date, you should contact the office of your choice, but you MUST still comply with the legal requirements to give notice in the district or districts where you both live.
 This must be done no more than 12 months in advance of your wedding.
 If you have made a provisional booking, you should give notice as soon as you legally can.

 How soon after giving notice can we get married?

-Please Note that as of 2nd March 2015 the waiting days to give notice will alter to 28 clear days (not including the day of giving notice or the day of issue) before the marriage can take place.
+You must wait 28 clear days (not including the day of giving notice or the day of issue) before the marriage can take place.

 You may collect the authorities for the marriage from the district or districts where notice was given as soon as this waiting period is over.